 Ann Scales, Director of Media Relations

 BOSTON — The Baker-Polito Administration launched a statewide public information campaign to raise awareness among middle and high-school aged youth about the dangers of vapes and e-cigarette use.
-State officials announced the public health campaign alongside student advocates during an event at the State House in observance of Massachusetts’ Kick Butts Day— a day of activism that empowers youth to stand out and speak up against tobacco companies.
+State officials announced the public health campaign alongside student advocates during an event at the State House in observance of Massachusetts’ Take Down Tobacco Day — a day of activism that empowers youth to stand out and speak up against tobacco companies.

 “We took an important step alongside our colleagues in the Legislature last year to prevent addiction among young people and encourage healthy choices by raising the legal age for buying tobacco to 21,” said Lieutenant Governor Karyn Polito.
 “We look forward to the public awareness this important campaign will bring to young people across Massachusetts about the harmful effects tobacco products can have on their lives.”

 In January, the Baker-Polito Administration proposed applying the current 40 percent excise tax imposed on cigars and smoking tobacco to include vape products, as well as a 13.75 percent retail tax on electronic cigarettes.

 The latest statewide data shows 41 percent of Massachusetts high school students have tried e-cigarettes at least once.
 About 20 percent of them reported using e-cigarettes in the past 30 days – a rate six times higher than adults.
 Nearly 10 percent of middle school students say they have tried e-cigarettes.